Holiday Experience Volunteer Program in Peru - Cusco

 What to expect and how you'll make an impact

 As a Holiday Experience project volunteer you will assist with a wide range of tasks so you’ll need to be open to contributing wherever your help is required.
+In 2021, the Holiday Experience project activities include:

 Sunday – Arrival and Orientation

-Monday - Holiday Party Help throw a Christmas Party at a Working with Kids project and show local children a great time for the holidays!
+Monday - Children’s Holiday Party Help throw a Christmas Party at a Working with Kids project and show local children a great time for the holidays!
 Celebrate by bringing gifts and food to the project.

 Sunday – Arrival and Orientation (for new volunteers)

-Wednesday – Working with Kids Field Trip Depending on weather, accompany kids to a local park to get fresh air and have a little holiday fun.
+Wednesday – Working with Kids Field Trip Depending on the weather, accompany kids to a local park to get fresh air and have a little holiday fun.

 Why do Holiday Experience volunteering in Cusco with IVHQ?